-In the proposed designs, the primary mirror is composed of off-axis aspheric 7-m class mirrors (Fig. 20).
-Compared with the use of a large number of 2-m passive segments, the use of six active segments has some advantages:
+In the proposed 20 m designs, the primary mirror is composed of 8 off-axis aspheric 8-m class mirrors (Fig. 20).
+Compared with the use of a large number of 2-m passive segments, the use of large active segments has some advantages:

-- For 2-m size passive segments tight tolerances are imposed on the surface figure, and this leads to severe material selection and polishing tolerances.
-For the 6 to 8-m class active segments, figure errors can be corrected by the support system, and these tolerances can be relaxed. - With a limited number of segments the problem of surface discontinuities between segments and scattered light is reduced.
-The phasing algorithm, using position sensors and other techniques, is also less complex.
+- With a limited number of segments the problem of surface discontinuities between segments and hence of scattered light is reduced.
+The phasing algorithm, using position sensors and other techniques, is also less complex. - For 2-m size passive segments tight tolerances are imposed on the surface figure, and this leads to severe material selection and polishing tolerances.
+For the 8-m class active segments, figure errors can to a large extent be corrected by the support system, and these tolerances can be relaxed.

 A preliminary alignment and phasing procedure has been established.
-This procedure is tentative and a complete evaluation has to be done in the next system phase.
+This procedure is tentative and a complete evaluation has to be performed.